-Loss detection: Acolus enables per packet ACK at the receiver to quickly notify the sender of arrival unscheduled packets.
+Loss detection: Aeolus enables per packet ACK at the receiver to quickly notify the sender of arrival unscheduled packets.
 We use selective ACK rather than cumulative ACK for loss detection in the middle, and leverage a simple probing to detect tail losses of unscheduled packets.
 Specifically, the Aeolus sender transmits a probe packet right after the last unscheduled packet.
 This probe packet carries the sequence number of the last unscheduled packet, and is of minimum Ethernet packet size, e.g., 64 bytes.
-When the receiver receives the probe packet.
+When the receiver receives the probe packet, it returns an ACK carrying the sequence number of the probe packet.
 Once the sender receives such a probe ACK, it can immediately infer all the losses of unscheduled packets, including the last one.
 Finally, it is worthwhile to note that to guarantee the delivery of the probe packet and all ACKs, we treat them as scheduled in the network.